eudoxia0/eudoxia0.github.io/article/_posts/2021-08-07-linear-types-exceptions.md

 This is simpler than it sounds, the rules basically are:

-1. If you have a ariable `x` of a linear type, then `x` must appear once and exactly once in the scope in which it is defined.
+1. If you have a variable `x` of a linear type, then `x` must appear once and exactly once in the scope in which it is defined.

 2. If it appears in a branch of an `if` statement, it must appear in all other